Tom Coughlin: NFL (2016)

+Jacksonville Jaguars (2017–2019)

-Following his resignation as head coach of the Giants, Coughlin returned to the Jaguars as executive vice president of football operations.
+At the beginning of the 2017 offseason, Coughlin returned to the Jaguars as executive vice president of football operations.
 In this post, he had the final say in football matters, with general manager David Caldwell serving in an advisory role.

 In January 2018, the Jaguars reached the AFC Championship for the first time since he was the head coach of the Jaguars in 1999.
 On February 23, 2018, the Jaguars extended Coughlin's contract through 2021.

 On December 18, 2019, Coughlin was fired by Jaguars owner Shahid Khan.
 In a statement, Khan said he had already planned to fire Coughlin at the end of a lackluster season.
 However, he reportedly decided to oust Coughlin right away after the NFL Players Association announced it had won a grievance filed by linebacker Dante Fowler, now of the Dallas Cowboys.
 Fowler contended that the Jaguars had improperly fined him a total of $700,000 for not attending rehab and medical appointments in Jacksonville during the 2018 offseason that should have been optional under the collective bargaining agreement.
 The NFLPA took the unusual step of publicly warning free agents against signing with the Jaguars because of Coughlin's reported disregard for player rights.
 According to the NFLPA, over 25 percent of player grievances in the past two seasons had been filed against the Jaguars.